-- A contribution is defined as anything of value that increases the capital of a superannuation 341. fund provided by a person whose purpose is to benefit one or more particular members of the fund or all of the members in general.
-Ordinarily, the auditor examines all contributions made to the SMSF to assess whether they have been made in accordance with the fund's governing rules, SISA and SISR and, that in accepting the contribution, the SMSF is not contravening the SISA and SISR.
-In making this assessment, the auditor identifies the type of contribution made, the age of the member and the source of the contribution. - The auditor tests that the SMSF has accepted contributions only in accordance with the 342.
-SISR, which are either: - mandated employer contributions received irrespective of the member's age, such as (a) SG contributions, superannuation guarantee shortfall, award related and certain payments from superannuation holding accounts; - member contributions or employer contributions (except mandated contributions) (b) when: - (i) the member is under 65 years old; - the member is not under 65 but is under 70 and has been gainfully employed (ii) at least on a part-time basis during the financial year in which the contribution is made; or - (iii) the member is not under 70 but is under 75 and has been gainfully employed at least on a part-time basis during the financial year in which the contribution is made and the contribution is received no later than 28 days after the month end when the member turned 75 and, in the case of a member contribution, it is made by the member.
+- A contribution is defined as anything of value that increases the capital of a superannuation 393. fund provided by a person whose purpose is to benefit one or more particular members of the fund or all of the members in general.207 Ordinarily, the auditor examines all contributions made to the SMSF to assess whether they have been made in accordance with the fund's governing rules and that in accepting the contribution, the SMSF is not contravening the SISA and SISR.
+In making this assessment, the auditor identifies the type of contribution made, the age of the member and the source of the contribution. - The auditor tests that the SMSF has accepted contributions in accordance with the SISR, 208 394. which are either: - mandated employer contributions received irrespective of the member's age, such as (a) SGCs, superannuation guarantee shortfall, award related and certain payments from superannuation holding accounts; - (b) member contributions or employer contributions (except mandated contributions) - (i) the member is under 65 years old; - the member is not under 65 years but is under 70 years and has been gainfully (ii) employed at least on a part-time basis (applying a 'work test') during the financial year in which the contribution is made; 209 - (iii) the member is over 65 years but is under 75 years and has a total superannuation balance of less than \$300,000 (at the start of the year) and has satisfied the work test in the preceding 12-month period when the contribution is made.
+This work test exemption can be used in conjunction with the unused concessional contribution cap opportunity contribution category; however, this is a once-off opportunity; or - (iv) the member is not under 70 years but is under 75 years and has been gainfully employed at least on a part-time basis during the financial year in which the contribution is made and the contribution is received no later than 28 days after the month end when the member turned 75 years, and, in the case of a member contribution, it is made by the member; - other contributions for a member who is under 65 years of age; (c) - contributions received at a later date in respect of a period in which the member met (d) the age restrictions; or

+See regulation 13.12 of the SISR.

+See regulation 13.13 of the SISR.

-See TR 2010/1 Income tax: Superannuation contributions.
+See ATO Tax Ruling TR 2010/1 Income tax: Superannuation contributions.

 See regulation 7.04 of the SISR.

-The basic work test for accepting contributions is to work for remuneration for at least 40 hours in a continual 30 day period within the year the contribution was made.
+The basic work test for accepting contributions is to work for remuneration for at least 40 hours in a continual 30 day period within the year the contribution was made